-Depo Provera is a progestin-only contraceptive injection (medroxyprogesterone acetate injectable suspension) that you have to take only four times a year.
-Because it contains no estrogen, Depo Provera is considered safe for many women who cannot use birth control pills.
-These are women who smoke, have high blood pressure, headaches, leg pain, high cholesterol, or are over 40 years old.
-Unlike other hormonal birth control methods, the shot is safe if you have just had a baby and can be used safely if you are breastfeeding.
+Depo Provera is a birth control method that is used by women.
+It is a progestin only contraceptive injection, otherwise referred to as a medroxyprogesterone acetate injectable suspension, which is taken by women only four times a year.
+Depo Provera is considered safe for most women who cannot use conventional birth control pills because it contains no estrogen, such as those who smoke, suffer from leg pains, high cholesterol, and high blood pressure, are over forty years old, or have sensitivity to estrogen.
+Compared to other hormonal birth control methods, the shot is safe if you have just given birth and can even be used safely whilst breastfeeding.

-How long does it take to get pregnant after you stop Depo Provera use?
+How long will it take to get pregnant after stopping Depo Provera?